History of Ecuador (1830–1860): Beginnings of the Republic of Ecuador

 In 1833, four intellectuals who had begun publishing the newspaper El Quiteño Libre to denounce the "pillaging of the national treasury by foreigners" were killed by the authorities at a time when Flores was absent from Quito.
 Although not directly responsible for the killings, Flores inevitably became associated with them, and criticism of his regime grew.
 In 1834, opponents staged a rebellion in an effort to place José Vicente Rocafuerte y Rodríguez de Bejarano, a member of the Guayaquil aristocracy who had recently returned from fourteen years abroad, in the presidency.
 The effort failed; Flores then co-opted his opponent and sponsored Rocafuerte as a presidential candidate.
 For four years following this Machiavellian political move, in effect the nation's first coup d'état, Flores continued to wield considerable power behind the scenes as commander of the military.

-President Rocafuerte's most lasting contribution was to begin development of a public school system.
+President Rocafuerte's most lasting contribution was to begin the development of a public school system.
 Although he had previously condemned Flores's violations of civil liberties, Rocafuerte argued that "the backwardness of Ecuador makes enlightened despotism necessary."
 At the end of his term in 1839, Rocafuerte returned to his native Guayaquil as provincial governor, while in Quito Flores was again inaugurated as president.
 After four years in office, Flores summoned a constitutional convention that wrote a new constitution, dubbed "the Charter of Slavery" by his opponents, and elected him to a new eight-year term of office.